 It can be tempting to focus on the scales, but growth is about much more than weight.

-- A baby might gain weight but not height, suggesting imbalance.
+- A children might gain weight but not height, suggesting imbalance.

-- A baby might have normal length and head size but slow weight gain, indicating possible underfeeding.
+- A children might have normal length and head size but slow weight gain, indicating possible underfeeding.

 - Developmental milestones such as rolling, crawling, and sitting are equally vital indicators.